Brian Baker, President firstname.lastname@example.org

-June 8, 2018 Women in Design Panel Discussion
+June 8, 2018: Women in Design, a Conversation and Discussion

-The EyesOn Design Lecture Series of the Detroit Institute of Ophthalmology, and the Henry Leland Chapter of the Society of Automotive Historians, co-hosted a panel discussion featuring legendary designer MaryEllen Green and author Constance Smith on Friday, June 8 in the Peacock Room of the Fisher Building in downtown Detroit.
+The EyesOn Design Lecture Series of the Detroit Institute of Ophthalmology and the Leland Chapter, Detroit of the Society of Automotive Historians co-hosted a panel discussion featuring legendary designer MaryEllen Dohrs and author Constance Smith on Friday, June 8 in the Peacock Room of the Fisher Building in downtown Detroit.

-Hosted by Leland Chapter President Brian Baker, and moderated by Elizabeth Wetzel of GM, the forty attendees were treated to an exceptional ninety minute panel discussion and question & answer session.
+Hosted by Leland Chapter President Brian Baker, and moderated by Elizabeth Wetzel, GM Director of Design User Experience, the forty attendees were treated to an exceptional ninety minute panel discussion, conversation and question & answer session.

-We are proud that the Leland Chapter partnered with EyesOn Design to support this event.
+Congratulations to the Leland Chapter and EyesOn Design in partnering to support this exceptional event.

 To learn more about EyesOn Design, visit www.eyesondesign.org